 Oren Shibi, Psy.D., earned his Doctorate in Clinical Psychology from Nova Southeastern University.
-Dr. Shibi has extensive training and clinical work experiences in individual, group, and family therapy as well as psychological assessment.
-Following his pre-doctoral internship at the Trauma Resolution and Integration Program at Nova Southeastern University, Dr. Shibi completed a postdoctoral residency at a private practice in Plantation, FL.
-In treating his clients, he takes an integrative therapeutic approach tailored to fit the individual.
-He uses evidence-based interventions and meaningfully synthesizes cognitive-behavioral, interpersonal, humanistic, and psychodynamic theoretical orientations as well as Mindfulness based approaches.
-Dr. Shibi guides students on their journey for personal growth by assisting them in transforming obstacles to opportunities and replacing destructive coping mechanisms with adaptive ones.
+He has extensive experience in individual, group, and family therapy, as well as psychological assessment.
+After completing his predoctoral internship at the Trauma Resolution and Integration Program at Nova Southeastern University, he pursued a postdoctoral residency at the Center for Psychological Growth and Wellness, a private practice in Plantation, FL.
+Dr. Shibi employs an integrative, evidence-based therapeutic approach tailored to each client's unique needs.
+He meaningfully synthesizes cognitive-behavioral, interpersonal, humanistic, and psychodynamic techniques along with mindfulness-based interventions.
+Passionate about personal growth, Dr. Shibi helps students transform obstacles into opportunities and replace maladaptive coping mechanisms with healthier strategies.

-Kenley Sullivan-Thomas, Psy.D., is interested in working with students with anxiety, mood disorders, adjustment disorders, interpersonal difficulties, and relationship concerns.
-Dr. Sullivan-Thomas approaches therapy from an integrative perspective, which varies based on client needs.
-She primarily utilizes a CBT (Cognitive Behavioral Therapy) approach, which focuses on how an individual's thoughts, feelings, and behaviors are interconnected and how this impacts how they view themselves, others, and the world around them.
-Dr. Sullivan-Thomas also incorporates aspects of insight-oriented therapy, solution-focused therapy, and DBT skills.
-Dr. Sullivan-Thomas approaches supervision utilizing the developmental model.
-This allows her to work collaboratively with supervisees to identify strengths and growth edges in order to provide a supportive supervisory experience.
+Kenley Sullivan-Thomas, Psy.D., earned her Doctorate in Clinical Psychology from Nova Southeastern University.
+She completed her predoctoral internship and postdoctoral residency at the Miami VAMC, after which she began working at FIU CAPS.
+Dr. Sullivan-Thomas has extensive experience working with students with anxiety, OCD, mood disorders, adjustment disorders, interpersonal difficulties, and relationship concerns.
+She primarily utilizes a CBT approach, and also incorporates aspects of IPT, insight-oriented therapy, solution-focused therapy, and DBT skills.
+Dr. Sullivan-Thomas approaches supervision utilizing the developmental model, which allows her to work collaboratively with supervisees to identify strengths and growth edges in order to provide a supportive supervisory experience.
 She values building a collaborative supervisory relationship in order to work towards increased autonomy.
-Dr. Sullivan-Thomas encourages supervisees to self-reflect and explore the therapeutic relationship.